gu-does-git/my-typescript-template/README.md

 # A TypeScript / Node.js template on Gitpod

-This is a [TypeScript / Node.js](https://github.com/microsoft/TypeScript-Node-Starter) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a [TypeScript / Node.js](https://github.com/microsoft/TypeScript-Node-Starter) template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps